AK-Homberger/D1Mini-GasCounter/README.md

 - mqtt.0.InsideTemperature
 - mqtt.0.Current
 - mqtt.0.DayEndCount
-- mqtt.0.Today
 - mqtt.0.Yesterday

-The standard setting "only store chnges" is sufficient.
+The standard setting "only store changes" is sufficient.

 The visualisation for the Bresser sensor supports also the Low Battery indicator in VIS.
 That means a blinking battery symbol is shown right to the humidity value, to indicate that the sensor is signaling a needed battery replacement.